jakazzy/leaderboard/README.md

 ## Content
 The content of the website includes notes about myself.
 It is divided into 3 sections.
 These include:

-  PHASE 1         |     CONTENTS
+  PHASE          |     CONTENTS
  -----------------|-----------------
-  1.  | My Profile
+  One  | My Profile
-  1. |My skillset
+  Two |My skillset
-  1. | My Motivation
+  Three | My Motivation

 * My profile